 AMC2and make sure that

-AMC2is open.
-Then configure and set authority for user
+- Configure and set the authority for user

 alter user amc2 quota unlimited on users;